ds5678/ModComponent/docs/Tool-Component-Documentation.md

 ## DegradeOnUse
 *float* <br/>
 How many condition points per use does this tool item lose?<br/>
-Certains actions have their own time driven degrade value, e.g. DegradePerHourCrafting, which applies only for those actions.<br/>
+Certains actions have their own time driven degrade value, <br>
+e.g. DegradePerHourCrafting, which applies only for those actions.<br/>

 ## Usage